SleepBook/chiffre/README.md

 git clone https://github.com/freechipsproject/rocket-chip $ROCKETCHIP_DIR
 cd $ROCKETCHIP_DIR
-git clone https://github.com/ibm/chiffre chiffre git apply le-chiffre/patches/rocket-chip-fault-cycle.patch cd emulator make CONFIG=LeChiffreConfig ROCKETCHIP_ADDONS="chiffre/le-chiffre chiffre"
+git clone https://github.com/ibm/chiffre chiffre cd chiffre git pull origin master git submodule update --init --recursive git apply le-chiffre/patches/rocket-chip-fault-cycle.patch cd emulator make CONFIG=LeChiffreConfig ROCKETCHIP_ADDONS="chiffre/le-chiffre chiffre"
 ```
+The patch may not work on some systems, but you can easily modify the code yourself basing on the patch

 You can then run the test provided by [chiffre/tests](tests) (instructions provided in that directory).